arun0808rana/tab_killer/README.md

 # Why?

-Because chrome doesn't have hotkeys for killing tabs!
+Because chrome doesn't have hotkeys for killing tabs.
+And installing an extension that does this also does a `lot` and I only wanted the killing feature.

 ## Installation